Check token usage from the terminal with /usage added in Codex CLI 0.140.0

 Activity Graph

 Entering /usage daily displays a heatmap with 7 rows × 52 columns.
-The vertical axis shows the day of the week (Su / Mo / Tu / We / Th / Fr / Sa), the horizontal axis shows the week, and it is the same display as /usage without arguments.
+The vertical axis shows days of the week (Su / Mo / Tu / We / Th / Fr / Sa), the horizontal axis shows weeks, and the display is the same as /usage without arguments.

 3. /usage weekly and /usage cumulative